JoeyFitzpatrick/trunks.nvim/doc/roadmap_to_beta.md

 ### Reblame handles files not in commit
 When reblaming a file that has a different name at a given commit, a pretty ugly error is shown.
 We should handle that more gracefully by either figuring out the old file name, or if that's not possible, show a better error.

-### Worktree UI improvements
-There are some weird things that happen with worktrees and our strategy to respect the current buffer as the git dir.
-When changing to a different worktree and running a git command, the git command behaves as though we’re still in the previous dir.
-Additionally, changing back to the original worktree doesn’t seem to change back to the correct branch.
-We definitely need a way to make worktrees not use the “respect buffer dir” logic, and we also need to see what’s going on with the branch changes not persisting.